Inside Japan's 'suicide forest'

 Paul posted a written apology on Monday and a video apology online Tuesday after intense criticism on social media.

-The place where he filmed the video, the Aokigahara forest, "is known as a place where many people choose to commit suicide," said Karen Nakamura, a professor of anthropology at University of California, Berkeley, who studies disability and other social movements in contemporary Japan.
+The place where he filmed the video, the Aokigahara forest, "is known as a place where many people choose to commit suicide," said Karen Nakamura, a professor of anthropology at the University of California, Berkeley, who studies disability and other social movements in contemporary Japan.

 "It's not surprising to find a body there," she said.
 "But there's a degree of outrage that a foreigner would choose to trivialize or monetize it through YouTube."